OliverDrechsler/front_door_intercom_automation/README.md

 Starting point was an article [Überallkingel at heise.de](https://www.heise.de/select/ct/2017/17/1502995489716437).
 This front door intercom system extends any standard front door intercom system,
-which are not connected to the Internet.
+which are not connected to the Internet or ready for it.
 The project offers the following functionality:
 - Front door bell detection.
 - Notification via private Telegram channel [PyTelegramBotAPI library](https://github.com/eternnoir/pyTelegramBotAPI)